Your cybersecurity fortress is a mirage, and the worst part? The threat is already within your walls.

 In this table, we’ll compare zero trust vs traditional security across key aspects like security controls, access management, device security posture, and more, helping you see why many businesses are moving toward a zero trust approach to enhance their security posture.

-Aspect | Traditional security model | Zero trust security |
+| Aspect | Traditional Security Model | Zero Trust Security |

-Device Security Posture | Limited evaluation; assumes trusted devices behind the firewall. | Zero trust demands continuous monitoring of device security posture and health before granting access. |
+| Device Security Posture | Devices assumed safe if behind the firewall. | Continuous monitoring of device health and compliance before access. |

-Data Protection | Perimeter-focused protection; limited focus once inside. | Directly protects data and systems, minimizing lateral movement. |
+| Data Protection | Perimeter-first; limited controls after entry. | Direct protection of data and apps, minimizing lateral movement. |

-Security Measures | Firewall rules, static ACLs, VPNs. | Adaptive security controls like MFA, micro-segmentation, and risk-based policies. |
+| Security Measures | Relies on firewalls, VPNs, and static ACLs. | Adaptive controls like MFA, micro-segmentation, and risk-based policies. |

-Use cases of zero trust security model
+Use cases of the trust security model

 1. ITES (Information Technology and IT Services)